Minnesota:

 OVERTIME

-regular rate of pay Small or state-covered
+employee’s regular rate of pay.

-employers
+employers and employees

 After